Skip to Content

 Down East Deli & Boxed Lunch Co.

-We did a take-out lunch here on both visits.
-On the first visit we bought lunch to bring on the schooner with us.
-We went back the next year and got the same lunch for a picnic on Agamont Park, a lovely and busy green that slopes down toward the harbor.
+We had a take-out lunch from here on both visits.
+On the first visit, we bought lunch to take on the schooner with us.
+We went back the next year and got the same lunch for a picnic in Agamont Park, a lovely and busy green that slopes down toward the harbor.

 Tween Traveler ordered a baked potato with her choice of fixin’s (her choice was butter and bacon – sigh).
 The adults ordered a lunch combo that included clam chowder, lobster roll, water and potato chips.
 We also shared a slice of blueberry pie.